 People who have other symptoms such as light-headedness, chest pain or pressure, or shortness of breath may have a serious problem and should see a doctor quickly.

-ECG and certain blood tests are done.
+ECG, certain blood tests, and often other specialized cardiac tests are done.

 Treatment depends on the cause.